erickpac/weather-app/README.md

 2. **Install Dependencies:**

    Make sure you have yarn installed.
-If not, you can install it by following the instructions on [Yarn's official page](https://yarnpkg.com/getting-started/install).
+If not, you can install it by following the instructions on [yarn's official page](https://yarnpkg.com/getting-started/install).

    ```bash
       yarn install